 6. Listen to Your Body: If you start to feel pain or discomfort, take a break from running, focus on cross-training workouts, and/or rest.

-How Can Physical Therapy Help?
+How Can Physical Therapy Help with Shin Splints from Running?

-Physical therapists can help you improve your running form and mechanics to prevent unnecessary stresses at your shins.
-Improving your running form can also help increase your speed, distance, and prevent future injuries.
+Physical therapists can help you improve your running form to prevent unnecessary stresses at your shins.

-Physical therapists can also teach you specific stretches and strengthening exercises to address the muscle imbalances that are present.
-By addressing these muscle imbalances, it can help improve your running mechanics and help prevent future injuries.
+Additionally, physical therapists can also teach you specific stretches and strengthening exercises to address the muscle imbalances that are present.

-Physical Therapy at More 4 Life
+Physical Therapy for Shin Splints from Running at More 4 Life

-If you are experiencing symptoms of shin splints, don't hesitate to seek treatment from a physical therapist.
 At More 4 Life, our team of experienced physical therapists is dedicated to helping patients recover from injuries like shin splints and prevent them from happening in the future.

 We offer a range of services designed to meet the individual needs of each patient, including: